Abdumgalashuu/mini-ai-from-scratch/README.md

 # mini-ai-from-scratch
-A step-by-step implementation of linear regression and gradient descent from scratch in Python.
+A beginner-friendly Python project that shows how a simple linear regression model learns using loss, gradients, and weight updates.